priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Design Patterns
+**Concept**: Reusable solutions to common programming problems that provide templates for writing maintainable code.
 **Analogy**: Like proven blueprints for common construction problems.
 ```python
 # Singleton Pattern - Like having only one master key